City-of-Helsinki/decidim-helsinki/README.md

 What it's going to do:

 * Install the asdf package manager (if you prefer rbenv, check out the windows/linux setup below)
-* Install ruby via asdf
+* Install Ruby via asdf
-* Install Postgresql via homebrew
+* Install PostgreSQL and ImageMagick via homebrew
 * Create and set up the database

 People sometimes run into problems with database connection issues.
 If that's the case, chances are postgres is shutting down right after starting up and to find out why, run `brew info postgresql` and check out the instructions on how to start postgresql manually.
 That's usually enough to get people unblocked.